Harry L. Haines: Biography

+Political career

 Haines was elected as a Democrat to the Seventy-second and to the three succeeding Congresses.
 He was an unsuccessful candidate for reelection in 1938.

-He served in the office of the Pennsylvania State Treasurer in 1939 and 1940.
+He then served in the office of the Pennsylvania State Treasurer in 1939 and 1940.

 He was again elected in 1940 to the Seventy-seventh Congress, but was an unsuccessful candidate for reelection in 1942.

+After Congress

 After his time in Congress, he briefly worked as editor of the plant magazine of the York Safe & Lock Co. from 1943 to 1944.